Nest ferch Rhys: Rape and abduction

 The earliest account, that of Caradoc of Llancarfan, relates that "At the instigation of the Devil, he [Owain] was moved by passion and love for the woman, and with a small company with him...he made for the castle by night."

 The story that takes place at Carew Castle says Nest urged her husband to escape via a lavatory chute, while she stayed to face Owain.
 Owain took Nest and her children to a hunting lodge by the Eglwyseg Rocks north of the Vale of Llangollen.

 The abduction of Nest, whether or not it was with her consent, aroused the wrath of the Normans, as well as of the Welsh.
 The Norman lords, the Justiciar of Salop, and at least one bishop, bribed Owain's Welsh enemies to attack him and his father, which they promptly did.
 Owain's father tried to persuade him to return Nest, but to no avail.
 According to Caradoc, Nest told Owain, "If you would have me stay with you and be faithful to you, then send my children home to their father."
 She secured the return of the children.
 Owain and his father were driven to seek exile in Ireland.
 Nest was returned to her husband.

 In recent years, Nest has been given two specious children by her rapist, Llywelyn and Einion.
 In fact, Owain had a brother, but not a son, named Einion, and Welsh genealogies do not name the mother of Owain's son Llywelyn.
 The omission of the name of a mother with the highborn status of Nest is startling, if it were true.

 In the 19th century, this "abduction", as well as the fighting which followed, earned Nest the nickname "Helen of Wales".
 She was depicted at having connived with Owain at her rape and abduction, given more children than she had borne, along with more lovers than she had had.

 In 1112, her brother Gruffydd returned from Ireland, spending most of his time with Gerald and Nest.
-When he was denied his inheritance from his father, and accused to the King of conspiring against him, he allied with the prince of Gwynedd, and war broke out.
+When he was denied his inheritance from his father, and accused by the King of conspiring against him, he allied with the prince of Gwynedd, and war broke out.
 Owain ap Cadwgan had, by now, been pardoned by the King, and was prince of Powys; in 1111, his father had been assassinated by Owain's cousin and former comrade-in-arms, Madog ap Rhiryd, whom Owain captured, castrated, and blinded.
 Being then on the King's good side, Owain was ordered to rendezvous with a Norman force to proceed against Gruffydd.
 En route, he and his force chanced to run into none other than Gerald FitzWalter.
 Despite Owain being a royal ally, Gerald chose to avenge his wife's rape, and killed Owain.